-There were a total of 40 remote evaluations conducted from FDA locations of CI sites in FY2020 and FY2021.
+A total of 40 remote evaluations were conducted from FDA locations of CI sites in FY2020 and FY2021.
 Review of the RRA memoranda found that FDA inspectors were able to review source data to demonstrate participants met the eligibility criteria at all CI sites.
 FDA inspectors were also able to access the adverse event source data to verify safety data reporting for all but one CI.
 They were also able to verify the primary efficacy endpoint data for the respective marketing applications for 38 of the 40 CIs.
 For one CI, the primary efficacy endpoint data were not assessed due to time constraints and staffing issues.
 At this site, the data were recorded in a logbook that contained results from other patients who didn’t participate in the study, making identification of study subjects cumbersome.
 For the other CI site, the primary efficacy endpoint data were centrally reviewed and adjudicated and not available at the site.

-There were a total of nine remote evaluations conducted of sponsors and four of CROs in FY2020 and FY2021.
+A total of nine remote evaluations were conducted of sponsors and four of CROs in FY2020 and FY2021.
 The review of the sponsor RRA memoranda found that during all evaluations FDA inspectors were able to review the electronic trial master file, transfers of obligations to contractors, data management, monitoring, quality assurance, and study drug handling and accountability.
 The review of the CRO RRA memoranda found that the FDA inspectors were able to review the tasks and responsibilities for which the CROs were contracted.
 The availability of electronic systems at the sponsor/CRO sites facilitated the review of data and documents for the evaluations.

-Remote evaluations of non-U.S. sites from U.S. sponsor or agent locations
+Remote evaluations of non-US sites from US sponsor or agent locations

-The FDA conducted remote evaluations of non-U.S. CIs from U.S. sponsor locations as well as an evaluation of a non-U.S. sponsor from its U.S. agent location (Table 1).
+The FDA conducted remote evaluations of non-US CIs from US sponsor locations as well as an evaluation of a non-US sponsor from its US agent location (Table 1).

-In FY2020, the FDA conduced 10 remote evaluations of non-U.S. CIs located in the Democratic Republic of the Congo (8), Argentina (1), and Columbia (1) from their U.S. sponsor locations due to travel restrictions to Argentina during the COVID-19 pandemic and FDA restrictions on conducting inspections in Colombia and the Congo.
+In FY2020, the FDA conduced 10 remote evaluations of non-US CIs located in the Democratic Republic of the Congo (8), Argentina (1), and Columbia (1) from their US sponsor locations due to travel restrictions to Argentina during the COVID-19 pandemic and FDA restrictions on conducting inspections in Colombia and the Congo.
 The FDA worked with the sponsors to obtain certified copies of the original paper medical records and other paper source documents for all subjects screened and enrolled at these sites, as well as certified copies of any electronic records, including electronic case report forms.
 The sponsors then uploaded the records to a cloud service provider and made the files available to FDA inspectors through a secure file sharing system.
 During these evaluations, CIs were available to participate in meetings via telephone to answer study-specific questions.
 Sponsor representatives and translators (provided by the sponsors) were present to assist with the evaluations.